Delaware

 Despite the early diagnosis rate in Delaware falling into the above average tier, the state still has a lot of work to do to make sure that more of those at high risk for lung cancer are screened.

-Delaware falls into the above average tier for percent of patients not receiving any treatment.
+Delaware falls into the above average tier for percent of patients receiving no treatment.
 Some patients do refuse treatment, but issues such as fatalism and stigma can prevent eligible patients from accessing treatment that may save or extend their lives.
 All patients should work with their doctors to establish a treatment plan and goals.